How to Use Ahrefs Mobile: A Step-by-Step Guide

 The Ahrefs Site Audit tool is your starting point for any mobile optimization project.
 Its most critical feature for this task is the ability to crawl your site using a mobile user agent.
 By setting up a crawl this way, you can see your website through the eyes of Google’s mobile crawler.
 This process helps you identify mobile-specific problems that a standard desktop crawl might miss, such as incorrect viewport configurations, slow mobile page speeds, or elements that are difficult to use on a touchscreen.
 Ahrefs will flag these issues in its report, giving you a clear, actionable list of fixes to improve your site’s mobile-friendliness.

-Conduct Mobile Keyword Research
+How to Conduct Mobile Keyword Research

 People search differently on their phones than they do on their desktops.
 Mobile queries are often shorter, conversational, and location-based (think “coffee shop near me”).
 Ahrefs’ Keywords Explorer helps you tap into this unique search behavior.
 You can filter keyword data to see mobile-specific search volumes, helping you prioritize terms that are more popular with on-the-go users.
 This feature is invaluable for identifying opportunities related to voice search and local intent, allowing you to create content that directly answers the questions your mobile audience is asking.
 Analyzing these trends helps you build a keyword strategy that captures traffic from all devices, not just desktops.

-Analyze Mobile SERPs
+How to Analyze Mobile SERPs

 What a user sees on a Google search results page can vary dramatically between mobile and desktop.
 Mobile SERPs often feature different elements, such as larger local packs, more prominent video carousels, and different ad placements.
 Ahrefs allows you to view the mobile SERP for any keyword, giving you insight into the competitive landscape your mobile users experience.
 You can also use the Ahrefs SEO toolbar to analyze live SERPs as you browse.
 This helps you understand which SERP features are most common for your target keywords on mobile, so you can adjust your content strategy to compete for those valuable spots.

-Track Mobile Keyword Positions
+How to Track Mobile Keyword Rankings

 If you aren’t tracking your mobile and desktop rankings separately, you’re only seeing half the picture.
 A site can rank well on desktop but be nearly invisible on mobile, or vice versa.
 Ahrefs’ Rank Tracker makes it easy to monitor your performance across both devices.
 When you set up a project, you can add keywords and specify that you want to track them for mobile search results.
 This allows you to spot performance discrepancies quickly and measure the direct impact of your mobile optimization efforts.
 Consistent rank tracking is key to understanding if your strategy is working and where you need to make adjustments.

-Switch Your Mobile User Agent
+Switching Your Mobile User Agent in Ahrefs

 To truly understand how search engines see your mobile site, you need to simulate their crawler.
 A user agent is a piece of code that tells a web server which browser and device is making a request.
 In Ahrefs’ Site Audit, you can switch the user agent from the default desktop crawler to a mobile one, like Googlebot-Mobile.
 This is more than just a setting; it’s a fundamental shift in how the audit is performed.
 It ensures the crawl identifies issues specific to how Google indexes mobile pages, helping you align your site perfectly with mobile-first indexing guidelines and avoid any technical SEO surprises.